Image description: Photo of three participants wearing headsets and exploring the Sensory Associations video.

 Sensory Associations is a new multisensory, participatory and collaborative exploration of our senses in space and time, and developed by multisensory artist and design enthusiast Andrew Mashigo, of MaMoMi.

-This initial iteration, exploring the audiovisual perception, was installed at Tate Exchange from the 1st to the 3rd of September as part of the Inside Job exhibition at Tate Modern.
+This initial iteration, exploring the audiovisual perception, was installed at Tate Exchange from 1-3 September 2019 as part of the Inside Job exhibition at Tate Modern.

 Based on an investigative approach to our senses in space and time, this immersive project explores how we observe and respond to our immediate environment.

 Using a video compilation juxtaposed with recurring sounds of deliberately selected and edited tracks, it then confronts and challenges the way we interpret audiovisual perception.
 The response is a dialogue that opens up and initiates a new set of conversations and feedback, both artistically and cognitively.

 Image description: Participants watching the Sensory Associations audio-video installation, using the SubPac units that take the narrative so we experience sound tactually.

 This iteration of Sensory Associations was devised for all audiences and is particularly interested in better understanding sighted peoples association with visual and auditory perceptions.
 Driven by some of the misconceptions relating to sight and sound we perceive, this project helps identify and highlight some of those misconceptions, with a view to improving an active and mindful use of all our senses.

 The notion of preconceived ideas of what is and what is not, or of links and associations, is questioned, especially with what we think is and is not.
 We know that mindful flexibility of meaning and auto-suggestion can influence the range and sensitivity of sensory perceptions and this is clearly observed by and responded to in this project.
 Contextual information used in this installation helps participants re-consider many of their expectations and interpretation.